Efficient Separation of RLT Cuts for Implicit and Explicit Bilinear Terms: Introduction

 \section{Introduction}

-The reformulation-linearization technique (RLT) was first proposed by Adams and Sherali~\cite{adams1986tight,adams1990linearization,adams1993mixed} for bilinear problems with binary variables, and has been applied to mixed-integer~\cite{sherali1990hierarchy,sherali1994hierarchy,sherali2009reformulation}, general bilinear~\cite{sherali1992new} and polynomial~\cite{sherali1992global} problems.
-RLT constructs valid polynomial constraints, then linearizes these constraints by using nonlinear relations given in the problem and applying relaxations when such relations are not available.
+The reformulation-linearization technique (RLT) was first proposed by Adams and Sherali~\cite{adams1986tight,adams1990linearization,adams1993mixed} for linearly constrained bilinear problems with binary variables, and has been applied to mixed-integer~\cite{sherali1990hierarchy,sherali1994hierarchy}, semi-infinite~\cite{sherali2009reformulation}, general bilinear~\cite{sherali1992new} and polynomial~\cite{sherali1992global} problems.
+RLT constructs valid polynomial constraints, then linearizes these constraints by using polynomial relations given in the problem and applying relaxations when such relations are not available.
 If relations used in the linearization step are violated by a relaxation solution, this procedure may yield violated cuts.
-By increasing the degree of derived polynomial constraints, hierarchies of relaxations can be constructed, which were shown to converge to the convex hull representation of MILPs and mixed-integer polynomial problems where continuous variables appear linearly~\cite{sherali1990hierarchy,sherali1994hierarchy,sherali2009reformulation}.
+By increasing the degree of derived polynomial constraints, hierarchies of relaxations can be constructed, which were shown to converge to the convex hull representation of \firstrevision{mixed-integer linear programming problems (MILPs)} and mixed-integer polynomial problems where continuous variables appear linearly~\cite{sherali1990hierarchy,sherali1994hierarchy,sherali2009reformulation}.

 RLT has been shown to provide strong relaxations~\cite{sherali1992new,sherali2000reduced}, but this comes at the cost of excessive numbers of cuts.
 To address this, Sherali and Tuncbilek~\cite{sherali1997new} proposed a technique to add a subset of RLT cuts, depending on signs of coefficients of monomial terms in the original constraints and the RLT constraints.
-Furthermore, the reduced RLT technique~\cite{liberti2004reduction,liberti2004reformulation,liberti2005linearity,sherali2012reduced} yields equivalent representations with fewer nonlinear terms for polynomial problems containing linear equality constraints.
+Furthermore, the reduced RLT technique for polynomial problems containing linear equality constraints~\cite{liberti2004reduction,liberti2004reformulation,liberti2005linearity,sherali2012reduced} enforces a subset of polynomial relations via RLT cuts and discards the original polynomial constraints, and it is shown to yield equivalent representations with fewer nonlinear terms.
+For binary quadratic problems containing linear equality constraints, a compact linearization is introduced through a selective application of RLT~\cite{liberti2007compact,mallach2018compact}, which was generalized to binary quadratic problems with arbitrary linear constraints in the inductive linearization approach developed by Mallach~\cite{mallach2021inductive}.